Makroghop/torrentApp/README.md

 # torrent for the web

-A nextjs application to stream and download a torrent through a plain http request.
+A nextjs application that coverts, downloads and stream torrents directly in the browser through a plain http request

-###### © Holy Mark Mak., ISC license.
+###### © Holy Mark Makroghop, ISC license.

 # torrent_stream_and_download

-# torrent_app
+<p>REST-API  documentation found in APIdoc.md file</p>